jxv/jxv.github.io/blog/2018-02-28-A-Game-in-Haskell.md

   drawNumber :: Number -> (Int, Int) -> m ()
 ```

-It's a low-level `Effect` where some funcitons should be used to form clearer intentions.
+It's a low-level `Effect` where some functions should be used to form clearer intentions.
 Another `Effect`, `HUD`, does that by depending on `Renderer` in its implementation.

 ```